 Discover Greenwich Village’s rich history with a top-rated NYC guide.
 Explore iconic artists, musicians, and writers’ stories on this curated walking tour.

 - Greenwich Village - Guided by a highly-rated, licensed New York City tour guide, this walking tour explores the rich history of the Village’s most intriguing residents.
-From musicians, artists, and writers to actors, muckrakers, comedians, rebels, architects, entrepreneurs, and innovators, participants will discover the stories behind their…
+From musicians, artists, and writers to actors, muckrakers, comedians, rebels, architects, entrepreneurs, and innovators, you’ll discover the stories behind their inspirations and…

 - Greenwich Village - Guided by a highly-rated, licensed New York City tour guide, this walking tour explores the rich history of the Village’s most intriguing residents.
-From musicians, artists, and writers to actors, muckrakers, comedians, rebels, architects, entrepreneurs, and innovators, participants will discover the stories behind their inspirations and the cultural impact they have left behind.
+From musicians, artists, and writers to actors, muckrakers, comedians, rebels, architects, entrepreneurs, and innovators, you’ll discover the stories behind their inspirations and the enduring impact they’ve had on culture.

 This diverse tour also delves into the Village’s darker side, featuring a haunted house and tales of murder and mayhem that add an exciting twist to the experience.

-While the list below highlights some key stops, many locations are best discovered as surprises, making the journey even more thrilling and memorable.
+While the list below highlights some key stops, most locations are best discovered as surprises, making the journey even more thrilling and memorable.

 - Washington Square Park, New York - Uncover the fascinating stories behind the Washington Square Park Arch, including captivating tales about the murder of the century and arch conspirators.